intake/intake-esm/docs/source/how-to/use-catalogs-with-assets-containing-multiple-variables.md

 cat.esmcat.has_multiple_variable_assets
 ```

-Alternatively, we can simply specify the variable column name in the `columns_with_iterables` parameter:
+Alternatively, we can specify the variable column name in the `columns_with_iterables` parameter:

 ```{code-cell} ipython3
 cat = intake.open_esm_datastore(